 The shop had been built in the bank, and a flight of stairs led up from the small shop to the house above.

 Thomas and Frances Ball had at least 12 children.
-Adolphus were number ten.
+Adolphus was number ten.

-Adolphus was born in February 1830 and married Priscilla Boam, daughter of engine worker Henry and Mary Anne (nee Daykin) of Shipley, in March 1854.
+Adolphus was born on February 2nd 1830 and married Priscilla Boam, daughter of engine worker Henry and Mary Anne (nee Daykin) of Shipley, in March 1854.

 Adeline remembers their son Fred, who died in South Street in February 1867, aged nine, and daughter Lizzie (Eliza) who died, aged 14 during a scarlatina outbreak in the Spring of 1869.